sentenz/convention/internal/convention/conventional-commits.md

 1. `feat`

-   This type is used for commits that introduce new features or functionalities to the project.
+    Used for commits that introduce new features or functionalities to the project.
 It indicates the addition of significant user-visible changes.

 2. `fix`

     Commits categorized as `fix` address bug fixes or resolve issues in the codebase.
 They indicate corrections to existing features or functionality.

 3. `docs`

     Documentation plays a vital role in software projects.
 The `docs` category is used for commits that update or add documentation, including readme files, API documentation, or user guides.

 4. `style`

     The `style` category is used for commits that focus on code style changes, such as formatting, indentation, or whitespace modifications.
 These commits do not affect the functionality of the code but improve its readability and maintainability.

 5. `refactor`

     Commits categorized as `refactor` involve making changes to the codebase that neither fix a bug nor add a new feature.
 Refactoring aims to improve code structure, organization, or efficiency without changing external behavior.

 6. `test`

-   Testing is crucial for ensuring software quality.
-The `test` category is used for commits that add, modify, or refactor test cases, test frameworks, or testing infrastructure.
+    Used for changes that add or modify test cases, test frameworks, or other related testing infrastructure.

 7. `chore`

-   Commits classified as `chore` encompass various maintenance tasks, build system changes, or other non-functional modifications.
-This category is often used for commits that do not directly impact the codebase but are necessary for project maintenance.
+    Typically used for routine or miscellaneous tasks related to the project, such as code reformatting, updating dependencies, or making general project maintenance.

+8. `build`

+    Used when a commit affects the build system or external dependencies.
+It includes changes to build scripts, configurations, or tools used in the project.

+9. `ci`

+    Stands for `continuous integration`.
+This type is used for changes to the project's continuous integration or deployment configurations, scripts, or infrastructure.

+10. `perf`

+    Short for `performance`, this type is used when a commit improves the performance of the code or optimizes certain functionalities.

 ## 2. Principles